 Recently, while preparing a talk about diversity, I was looking for a word starting with C to add to the main theme, “Catalyze, Connect, and Celebrate,” and I asked my daughter for help.
 Her answer really resonated with me: “Another world starting with C is NOT an example of diversity.” … I believe that diversity comes in different “shapes and flavors” and that hematology as a science and a specialty defines diversity very well.
 Thus, it is just natural that in this current age of scientific globalization, I seek to engage and attract the next generation of hematology in ways that reflect both the patients that we care for and serve as well as the discipline that we embrace and practice.
 ASH and the Ambassador program have served me, on a silver plate, the opportunity to add to that personal and collective interest by enhancing the efforts to attract rising physicians and scientists to pursue hematology as a career, while sparking in them my passion for the physical and psychosocial health of individuals living with Sickle Cell Disease.

-Dr. De Castro participates in the ASH Ambassador program, serving as a bridge between the Society, mentors, and trainees.
 View the profiles of two other outstanding ASH Ambassadors, Dr. Oluwatoyosi Onwuemene and Dr. Rahma Warsame.

 back to top